What is a Customer Satisfaction Score (CSAT)?

 - in every interaction:

-- after ticket, call, chat or deal resolution: Survey your customers automatically after you close a ticket, finish a call, close a deal, fulfil an order or finish a chat.
-Choose how long to wait post-resolution before sending out a survey.
+- after ticket, call, chat, or deal resolution: Survey your customers automatically after you close a ticket, finish a call, close a deal, fulfill an order or finish a chat.
+Choose how long to wait for post-resolution before sending out a survey.

 Ask customers for feedback at the bottom of every email.
 Act quickly to turn a conversation around, when it starts to derail.

 Have issues with your trigger survey?
 Read our article with FAQs related to trigger settings and trigger conditions for all integrations.

 Measuring customer satisfaction means having a better idea of what works to keep customers satisfied – and what leaves them unhappy.
 This way you’ll know what to keep up and what to fix.

 You’ll also be able to gauge the performance of not just support generally, but specific teams and individuals as well.

 Customers will receive a survey asking if they were happy or satisfied with the service they received, to which they can respond positively or negatively.
 The customer chooses their response on a scale from bad (or not satisfied) to good (or satisfied).

 To calculate the CSAT score, subtract the % of customers who were unhappy from 100%.

 We calculate the CSAT score by the standard formula.